Joint Support Group: Deployment in Afghanistan

 JSG was deployed to the War in Afghanistan and reportedly provided intelligence for the capture of 65 Taliban commanders during the Helmand province campaign.

 Structure

 JSG consists of a headquarters element, a training wing, and four squadrons.
 Each squadron contains around 100 operatives.

 Selection and training

 The Joint Support Group recruits men and women of any rank from the British Army, the Royal Air Force, and the Naval Service up to the age of 42.
-Volunteers must pass a two-week pre-selection course followed by four months at the Joint Intelligence Training Group at RAF Chicksands.
+Volunteers must pass a two-week pre-selection course followed by four months at the Joint Intelligence Training Group at MOD Chicksands.

+JSG personnel who are tasked with recruiting and running sources are called agent handlers and their recruitment, selection and deployment is known within the military as OP Samson.
+The selection and training of interrogators is known as OP Metis.
+Since the unit was formed, six personnel have been killed on operations.